FCA Consultation Proposals: PPI complaints and PlevinPrint publication

 - The proposed rules and guidance would also require firms to consider whether, in the circumstances of the particular case, they may need to pay more redress than under this approach.

 Walker Morris will keep the FCA’s consultation and communications under review and will report on any developments in due course.
-In the meantime, if you have any queries in connection with PPI mis-selling or any other regulatory issues, please contact Andrew Beck.
+In the meantime, if you have any queries in connection with PPI mis-selling or any other regulatory issues, please contact a member of the Banking Litigation team.

 That is, a non-disclosure/unfairness complaint in respect of a PPI policy covering a credit agreement under section 140 A of the Consumer Credit Act 1974.